 They are either a Web Wallet —(cryptocurrency wallet that exists online only and can be accessed using a web browser or an internet-connected app), Or they can be installed as apps on a phone/laptop, which means that the private keys are stored on the local device.

 It is necessary when using software wallets, to always create backups regularly.
 There is a possibility of losing the private keys to your wallet, resulting in permanent loss of funds if a problem occurs with your web browser or hard drive.

 - Desktop Wallets, such as the Electrum.

 - Mobile Wallets, such as the Blockchain.com wallet.

 A hardware wallet is a physical device, about the size of a thumb drive, that stores the private keys to your crypto offline or in “cold” storage.
 This implies that all of the signings happen off of your computer making it much more secure.

 Hardware wallets provide advanced levels of security for crypto assets from hackers.
-When compared with software Wallets, the cost and increased complexity of hardware wallets make it more inconvenient to be used.
+Compared with software Wallets, the cost and increased complexity of hardware wallets make them more inconvenient to use.
 They can cost up to $100 to buy.

 A paper wallet is another way to store your private keys.
 These keys are written on a physical medium like paper and stored in a safe place.
 But we recommend you not to store a large amount of money as it is exposed to a high risk of user error.